rnzsgh/documentdb-shell/README.md

 # Note

-DocumentDB does not appear to currently support public endpoints, so you must connect from an EC2 instance located in the same VPC.
+DocumentDB does not appear to currently support public endpoints (which is good), so you must connect from an EC2 instance located in the same VPC.